mosip/documentation/docs/mosip-documentation-style-guide.md

    ![](_images/admin-content-updated.png)

- 10. **Spacing** - Avoid leaving unnecessary empty spaces between words or sentences.
-You may leave one line space betweeb each paragraph as needed if a topic contains multiple paragraphs.
+11. **Spacing** - Avoid leaving unnecessary empty spaces between words or sentences.
+You may leave one line space between each paragraph or as needed incase of multiple paragraphs.

-11. Avoid using the terms like **blacklist, black list, black-list, whitelist**.
+12. Avoid using the terms like **blacklist, black list, black-list, whitelist**.

     Instead, it is recommended to use:
     * For the noun blacklist, consider using a replacement such as denylist, excludelist, or blocklist.